 If you have a source of free running water, then you are blessed with a renewable energy project’s dream power source.
 Micro Hydro is one of the most cost effective sources of electrical energy.

 Micro Hydro power was once the world’s prominent source of mechanical power for manufacturing.
-Micro hydro is making a comeback for electricity generation in homes.
+It is now making a comeback for electricity generation in homes.

 Micro hydro, or small-scale hydro, is one of the most environmentally benign energy conversion options available, because unlike large-scale hydro power, it does not attempt to interfere significantly with river flows.